jack-le-nus/Bookeeper/README.md

 * Themer and Theme: to avoid duplicate code styling the same controls, remember to create themer before styling the control.
 Ex: textFieldThemer.applyTheme(view: password, theme: TextFieldTheme())
 * ViewControllerExtension: place for all the common functions of viewcontroller

+(Remember to add notes if you create any new utility used by others)